 Profile Photo – 400 x 400 (Displays 200 x 200)

-Your Twitter profile photo is the main image that represents you or your brand across the network.
+Your Twitter profile photo is the main image that represents you or your brand across the social media network.
 It’s going to be seen across the site in a number of places by a number of people so make sure it’s of the highest quality.
 Here’s the places your profile photo will be visible on the site.

 On Your Page

-The largest display of your profile picture is on your homepage and can be viewed by your followers as well as individuals who stumble upon your page (assuming you don’t set your page to private).
+The largest display of your profile picture is on your homepage and can be viewed by your followers as well as individuals who stumble upon your social media page (assuming you don’t set your page to private).

 A smaller version of your profile picture appears in a follower’s Twitter stream every time you send out a tweet.
 It’s also going to appear in the stream of your followers’ followers every time that they retweet you: so make sure to choose a picture that suits you or your brand!